Skaruts/Lua-Enum/README.md

 ## Lua Enum
 Implements enums in Lua in a way that allows some flexibility while requiring minimal effort.
-It automatically increments the values by 1, by a specified value, or exponentially, and it allows easy use of custom values.
+It automatically assigns values to its elements in increments of 1, of a specified value, or exponential, and it allows easy use of custom values.
 It also allows negative values, and provides a `max` field that holds the number of elements in the enum.

 ## Usage
 Drop this file in your project and require it